Kittu21082002/AZURE-Projects/README.md

 - Gained insights into interview expectations for data engineering roles.
 ## Conclusion

 This project is a one-stop solution for mastering Azure data engineering.
 By completing it, you will not only enhance your technical skills but also boost your confidence for interviews.
-It helped me crack multiple offers, and I hope it does the same for you!